 What to Expect During a Visit to the Emergency Room

-- All patients receive a medical screening exam to determine their appropriate level of care.
-If your condition is an emergency, you will be treated in the emergency department.
+- If your condition is an emergency, you will be treated in the emergency room.

 - If your condition is not an emergency, you will meet with an onsite patient navigator who will make an appointment for you to visit a primary care office or refer you to urgent care.

 If you wish to be treated in the emergency room after being informed that your condition is not an emergency, you will have to pay for services at the time of treatment.
 Under these circumstances, you will likely not be reimbursed by your health plan.

 Support and encouragement from your family is important.
 For the privacy and safety of all our patients we may need to limit your visitors.
 Visitors may be asked to wait in the waiting area during your treatment.